iPad mini 2 with Retina display review

 Left: iPad mini 1; Right: iPad mini 2: zoomed in on iBook, in this example you can really see the difference

 It’s not just the clarity of the Retina display image though.
-We also noticed that the screen of the new iPad mini with Retina display emits more light.
+We also noticed that the screen of the iPad mini 2 with its Retina display emits more light compared to the iPad mini 1.
 The Retina display looks brighter and the white background of our page looked whiter.
 We’d say that there is a slightly blue tint to the older iPad mini.

 There have been reports of differences in the colour gamut of the two devices, as well, with the iPad mini with Retina display apparently not as good as its predecessor when it comes to colour accuracy.
 However, this will not be an issue for you if you aren’t performing colour sensitive work on your device, and it may be Apple’s strategy to maintain its claimed 10hour battery life on the iPad mini 2.